ThabisoHSN/Assessment/README.md

    ---Using VS Code
    1. Make sure to run the backend on https://localhost:7244
-   2. run the client using dotnet from its root folder
+   2. run the client using dotnet watch from its root folder

 Enjoy